-- 1. Check the most recent Drug List. - 2.
+- 1. Check the most recent Drug List we provide electronically at kp.org. - 2.
 Visit our website (kp.org/seniormedrx).
-Our Drug List (Kaiser Permanente 2018 Comprehensive Formulary) on the website is always the most current. - 3.
-Call Member Services to find out if a particular drug is on our plan's Drug List (Kaiser Permanente 2018 Comprehensive Formulary) or to ask for a copy of the list.
+Our Drug List (Kaiser Permanente 2019 Comprehensive Formulary) on the website is always the most current. - 3.
+Call Member Services to find out if a particular drug is on our plan's Drug List (Kaiser Permanente 2019 Comprehensive Formulary) or to ask for a copy of the list.
 Phone numbers for Member Services are printed on the back cover of this booklet.